pattonsgirl/CEG2350/Labs/Lab09/README.md

 ## Part 1 - [Compiling](https://xkcd.com/303/)

-It is expected that you are using your AWs instance or a Linux based system where you have cloned your repository to complete the command taskings.
+It is expected that you are using your AWS instance or a Linux based system where you have cloned your repository to complete the command taskings.

 **Useful Commands: `gcc`, `wget`**